opentickettech/lib-validatorjs/README.md

-> ### About this fork
+> ## About this fork
 > During the use of the original package we encountered unfixed bugs; behavioral quirks and use-cases we would like to
 > align while integrating it in our OpenTicket ecosystem.
 Forking-and-tweaking it seemed the right thing to do.
 >
-> To give a general overview on our main changes:
+> To give an overview on our main changes:
 > * We fixed some minor bugs on date-related rules
 > * We integrated Vite & Vitest, and aligned all existing tests
-> * We replaced the original default EN-lang with a more generic-slug-based approach
+> * We replaced the original default EN-lang with a generic slug-based approach

 # validatorjs